maxime-rainville/silverstripe-graph-benchamrk/README.md

 If you want to be able to deploy this somewhere, you'll have to run the task and commit your changes to a fork.

-## What schema come out of the box?
+## What schema will be generated out of the box?
+By default, the module doesn't have any schemas or DataObjects.
+You have to run the task to get something.

+By default, the task will generate the following schemas:
 - tiny: 5 DataObjects
 - small: 10 DataObjects
 - medium: 40 DataObjects